datdt198213/project-blockchain-ether/README.md

 Step 3.
 Modify version ethers and reinstall node_modules

-Because "process.env" only active in version 5.4 of "ethers" sp we will change from latest version to 5.4.0
+Because "process.env" only active in version 5.4 of "ethers" so we will change from latest version to 5.4.0

 Modify version of ethers in package.json
 ```